jennarim/Reddit-Clone/README.md

 ## Overview

 <!-- (___TODO__: a brief one or two paragraph, high-level description of your project_) -->
 Reddit Clone is a web app based off of the social news discussion site, Reddit.
-Visitors of the site can view relevant posts under broad categories such as programming and food.
-Users can register and login to create their own link/text/photo posts.
+Visitors of the site can view relevant posts under broad categories such as programming and pictures.
+Users can register and login to create their own text/image posts.
 Users can also access their profile, where they will be able to see the posts they have made.

-Time permitting, comments can be made by users under every post.
+In addition to that, users can upvote or downvote posts to express which posts they like or dislike.
+The most popular posts will be shown on the homepage.
+On any post, users can also add comments.

 ## Data Model

 <!-- (___TODO__: a description of your application's data and their relationships to each other_) -->
-The application will store Categories, Users, and Posts.
+The application will store Categories, Users, Posts, and Comments.
 * Categories can contain multiple Posts (added via user forms)
+* Users can make Posts, stored in 'posts'.
+* Users can vote on Posts, stored in 'votedPosts'.
-* Users can make Posts.
+* Users can comment on Posts.
+* Posts can contain comments, stored in 'comments'.

 <!--
 The application will store Categories, Users, Posts and Comments.